 Appendix - Derivation of F=-2mωsvr

-1. First I answer the question: if circumnavigating mass is pulled closer to the axis of rotation with a particular radial velocity, how large will it's tangential acceleration be?
+1. First I answer the question: if circumnavigating point mass is pulled closer to the axis of rotation with a particular radial velocity, how large will its tangential acceleration be?

-2. Then I turn that around: the amount of force that is necessary to prevent angular acceleration is proportional to the tendency to accelerate.
+2. Then I turn that around: the amount of force that is necessary to prevent angular acceleration is given by tendency to accelerate multiplied with the mass.

-Step 1. is the case where angular acceleration is not prevented (that is: no torque), which means that angular momentum is conserved.
+Stage 1., the case where angular acceleration is not prevented; angular momentum is conserved.